bnert/aech/README.md

 # aech
-A `fetch` api/client for Clojure(Script)
+A `fetch`-ish api/client for Clojure(Script), based on clojure.core.async idioms.

-It supports both HTTP/1.1 and HTTP/2, with asynchronous execution being the default.
+It supports both HTTP/1.1 and HTTP/2.

-This API is meant to align with `fetch` browser API, and bring those idioms into a client which can be used on the server, node.js, or browser.
+The goal of this library is to provide a simple, `fetch`-like API which can be used on the JVM, node, and browser, with async support using channel based communication via `clojure.core.async`.

 ## Kudos
 This project was intially forked from [`hato`](https://github.com/gnarroway/hato)